JDK Flight Recorder – a gem hidden in OpenJDK

 There are two built-in profiles, “default” and “profiling.”
 You can also configure and use custom profiles via Mission Control UI.

 Once you have a JFR recording file, you would need Mission Control to open it.
 Mission Control is distributed separately from OpenJDK.
-I would recommend to get Liberica Mission Control at this stage.
+I would recommend getting Liberica Mission Control at this stage.

 A brief overview of Mission Control reports

 Mission Control has tons of features and a fairly steep learning curve.
 Oracle’s Java 8 had pre-open source Mission Control 5.5 bundled with JDK.